Sheila-Alleria/airbnb_seattle/README.md

 ## Project Motivation<a name="motivation"></a>

-For this project, I was interestested in using Seattle Airbnb Open data in 2016 to better understand:
+For this project, I was interestested in using Seattle Airbnb Open data in 2016 to better understand two sets of questions:

+First: related to the attractiveness (popularity) of Airbnb homes
 1. On average, which areas/neighborhoods have Airbnbs with higher attractiveness (more popular)?
 2. How attractive Airbnbs are different from not-so-attractive Airbnbs?
 3. What features are more important for attractiveness?

+Second: related to the impacts of COVID
+1. What's the average availability in each neighborhood, and how that changes before and after COVID?
+2. How Airbnb prices change before and after COVID?

 Overall, there are two purposes of this project: